Leafwing-Studios/leafwing-website/content/blog/ecs-gui-framework/index.md

   - third-party UI libraries currently exist, and will continue to exist
 - extensibility: ensure that internals are accessible and can be built on
   - again, public components and resources are really helpful here
+  - Bevy has a [thriving ecosystem](https://bevyengine.org/assets/#ui) of third-party UI solutions: these will keep working
   - imagine a rich ecosystem of `bevy_ui` interoperable extension libraries, all of which build on our core rendering, interaction and layout paradigms
 - [progressive disclosure](https://www.uxpin.com/studio/blog/what-is-progressive-disclosure) in abstraction design
   - widgets are built out of nodes